mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 It also informs decisions about the kinds of content we include in our documentation.

-### All information
+### The documentation includes all information

-Include problem-solving actions that may address rare cases or be considered _risky_, so long as proper context is provided in the form of fully detailed warnings and caveats.
+The documentation includes problem-solving actions that may address rare cases or be considered _risky_, as long as proper context is provided in the form of fully detailed warnings and caveats.
 This kind of content should be included as it could be helpful to others and, when properly explained, its benefits outweigh the risks.
 If you think you have found an exception to this rule, contact the